MissStrong/ICD2O/Notes/Unit 3/Note 06 - Images.md

 ![](../../Images/HTML_Image1.png)

+It's common practice to include an `alt` tag, which indicates the text that appears when we hover over the image.
 We can also modify the width and height of an image using the `width` and `height` attributes.

 ```html
 <!DOCTYPE html>